Suzi Perry

-Suzi Perry (born May 1970) is a British television presenter covering Grand Prix motorcycle racing for BT Sport.
+Suzanne Perry (born 3 May 1970) is a British television presenter covering Grand Prix motorcycle racing for BT Sport.
 She is known for covering Grand Prix motorcycle racing for the BBC for 13 years, The Gadget Show on Channel 5 for eight years and the BBC's Formula One coverage from 2013 to 2015.

 Early life

 Perry was born at RAF Hospital Cosford in Cosford, Shropshire, the daughter of a music promoter, and her godfather was guitarist Mel Galley.

 Brought up in Finchfield, she attended Smestow School in Wolverhampton, and had a school job as a lighting technician at the Wolverhampton Grand Theatre.
 Perry went on to study business studies and finance at Wolverhampton Polytechnic, now the University of Wolverhampton.

 After graduation, Perry spent 12 months in Japan working as a model, then as an advertising model following her return to Britain.